MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ### Exclude terms from subject lines

 For data-privacy reasons, you might want to exclude particular meetings from analysis.
-You can do this by adding words that occur in those meetings' subject lines to th **Exclude terms from subject lines** list in the **Privacy settings** of Workplace Analytics.
+You can do this by adding words that occur in those meetings' subject lines to the **Exclude terms from subject lines** list in the **Privacy settings** of Workplace Analytics.

 ![Exclude terms from subject lines](../images/wpa/tutorials/exclude-terms-5.png)